ombori/grid-docs/general/upcoming/README.md

-# General Upcoming features ⭐
+# General upcoming features ⭐

 Below is the list of upcoming platform features: